 So there you have it, a few tips, concepts and key pieces to invest in that will instantly boost your autumn/winter style this year.

-As previously mentioned, AW14 is all about wearing classic pieces in a fresh new way, and hopefully some of the examples provided today will spark your imagination into life.
+As previously mentioned, this season is all about wearing classic pieces in a fresh new way, and hopefully some of the examples provided today will spark your imagination into life.